Français Tirailleur: Background

-The first West African soldiers were enrolled in the French colonial army in 1820 and the company of the tirailleurs sénégalais was formed in 1857.
+The first West African soldiers were enrolled in the French colonial army in 1820, and the company of the Senegalese tirailleurs was formed in 1857.
 They fought for France in both World Wars.
-The last company of West African soldiers in the French Army was disbanded in 1964, and the last tirailleur who served in the First World War died in 1998.
+The last company of West African soldiers in the French Army was disbanded in 1964, and the last tirailleur who served in World War I died in 1998.

 It is important to keep in mind that while slavery was abolished in France and its colonies in 1848, that does not mean the situation changed totally overnight.
-There is an interdepartmental report from 1950 suggesting that the recruitment was not necessary voluntary from that point forward.
+There is an interdepartmental report from 1950 suggesting that the recruitment was not necessarily voluntary from that point forward.
 The French military was to go "up-country to enroll captives, to whom the sum needed to purchase their freedom is given as enrollment bounty" (Hargreaves, 1969: 100 as cited in Wilson).
 In other words, the French more or less bought captives and turned them into soldiers.